Life expectancy with lupus

 Causes of autoimmune diseases

 The cause of the autoimmune process in the body is not fully understood.
-There are a number of theories of the emergence of stimulation of antigens against their own healthy cells:
+There are some theories of the emergence of stimulation of antigens against their healthy cells:

 1. Pathological changes in the structure of some cells in the body or their basic proteins, resulting in the immune system recognizes them as foreign or damaged and triggers the mechanism of autoregression;